-Pretium Resources Inc. (Pretium) received the Canadian Environmental Minister's Decision Statement on July 30, 2015 for the Brucejack Gold Mine, an underground gold mine located 65 km north of Stewart, British Columbia (BC).
+Pretium Resources Inc. (Pretium) received the Canadian Environmental Minister's Decision Statement on July 30, 2015 for the Brucejack Mine, an underground gold mine located 65 km north of Stewart, British Columbia (BC).
 Construction activities commenced on September 5, 2015 with commercial operation achieved on July 1, 2017.
-2021 was the fourth full calendar year of gold production.
+2022 was the fifth full calendar year of gold production.

-Pursuant to Condition 10 of the Decision Statement, the Implementation Schedule was provided to the Nisga'a Nation, Tahltan Nation, Tsetsaut/Skii km Lax Ha, and the Canadian Environmental Assessment Agency (CEAA) in August 2015, with updates on February 24, 2017, March 13, 2019, and March 29, 2021.
+Pursuant to Condition 10 of the Decision Statement, the Implementation Schedule was provided to the Nisga'a Nation, Tahltan Nation, Tsetsaut/Skii km Lax Ha, and the Canadian Environmental Assessment Agency (CEAA) in August 2015, with updates on February 24, 2017, March 13, 2019, March 29, 2021, and March 12, 2023.

-At the mine site, fish and fish habitat protection during 2021 continued to be achieved through use of the water treatment plant and three turbidity curtains at the outlet of Brucejack Lake.
-Tailings were generated in 2021 and deposited as a thickened slurry on the bottom of Brucejack Lake.
-Waste rock from underground activities in 2021 was deposited subaqueously in Brucejack Lake.
+At the mine site, fish and fish habitat protection during 2022 continued to be achieved through use of the water treatment plant and three turbidity curtains at the outlet of Brucejack Lake.
+Tailings were generated in 2022 and deposited as a thickened slurry on the bottom of Brucejack Lake.
+Waste rock from underground activities in 2022 was deposited subaqueously in Brucejack Lake.
 Effluent monitoring continued as per BC Environmental Management Act Permit 107835 and the Metal and Diamond Mining Effluent Regulations (MDMER).
 The MDMER Second Biological Monitoring Study Plan was filed with Environment and Climate Change Canada on February 3, 2020.
 Field sampling for the MDMER Second Biological Monitoring Study was completed in August 2020.
-The Brucejack Gold Mine MDMER Environmental Effects Monitoring (EEM) Second Interpretive Report was submitted on July 12, 2021.
+The Brucejack Mine MDMER Environmental Effects Monitoring (EEM) Second Interpretive Report was submitted on July 12, 2021.
+Environment and Climate Change Canada (ECCC) provided comments on the Second Interpretive Report in January 2022.
+Pretium submitted an Addendum and Response to ECCC with comments on March 13, 2023.
+The MDMER Third Biological Monitoring Study Design was submitted to ECCC on March 14, 2023, and final report will be submitted in July 2024.

 To protect western toad (Anaxyrus boreas) during migration, five toad tunnels and a modified bridge were installed along the Brucejack Access Road in 2016 and 2017.
-Toad use of the tunnels and the modified bridge was monitored with remote trail cameras and ground surveys in 2021 between July 29 and September 30.
-Monitoring surveys have now been conducted for toadlet migration periods over the last five years.
+Toad use of the tunnels and the modified bridge was monitored with remote trail cameras and ground surveys in 2022 between June 29 and October 5.
+Monitoring surveys have now been conducted for toadlet migration periods over the last six years.

-Air quality management during 2021 focused on measures to reduce fugitive dust.
+Air quality management during 2022 focused on measures to reduce fugitive dust.
 Tsetsaut/Skii km Lax Ha relocated their lodge in 2017; monitoring of air quality has continued at the new lodge location.
-The 2021 air quality report on monitoring at the lodge was sent to Nisga'a Nation and Tsetsaut/Skii km Lax Ha on March 24, 2022.
+The 2022 air quality report on monitoring at the lodge was sent to Nisga'a Nation and Tsetsaut/Skii km Lax Ha on March 14, 2023.

-Pretium continued to maintain a security gate at the start of the Brucejack Access Road during 2021.
+Pretium continued to maintain a security gate at the start of the Brucejack Access Road during 2022.
 The "No Hunting, No Fishing, No Trapping Policy" remained in place.
 Screening for firearms and fishing equipment continued at the security facility located at km 1 of the Brucejack Access Road.

 Measures to protect wildlife along the Brucejack Access Road are enhanced by posting wildlife related signage, including for toad tunnels locations and speed limits; through education programs; and by reducing high snowbanks at intervals along the road.
-Reducing high snow banks allows large ungulates the opportunity to escape rather than being trapped on the road and potentially endangered by vehicle traffic.
+Reducing high snowbanks allows large ungulates the opportunity to escape rather than being trapped on the road and potentially endangered by vehicle traffic.

-No archaeological sites were discovered during 2021 activities.
+No archaeological sites were discovered during 2022 activities.

-Record keeping continued during 2021 using the systems established in 2015.
+Record keeping continued during 2022 using the systems established in 2015.